pjakiela/ECON379/exercises/E11C-power-with-clusters.md

 In this exercise, we'll learn how to determine the appropriate sample size for cluster-randomized trials.
 As discussed in _Running Randomized Evaluations_, researchers often assign treatment at the cluster level (e.g. at the school, community, or market level) when we are worried about potential spillovers across individuals within a cluster.
+However, if outcomes within a cluster are correlated (as they usually are), we need to modify our approach to calculating statistical power and sample size.

 <br>